ZixuanXu0116/2023-24-NBA-Championship-Prediction/README.md

 ## G. Reproducing Results

-### Since we haven't retrieved the schedule of 2023-24 season, we try to test our model on 2022-23 season first, will update to the get the 2023-24 result soon!
+### Since we haven't retrieved the schedule of the 2023-24 season, we tested our model on the 2022-23 season following the steps below, will update you to get the 2023-24 results soon!

 ***Setup:***
 * Create a Google Cloud Platform (GCP) account and set up a project.